-Italy also has customary 13th and 14th salaries for some roles (like managers, executives, and some other professions).
-One is paid at the time of an employee's summer holiday and one is paid at Christmas.
+Italy also has customary 13th and 14th salaries—one is paid at the time of an employee's summer holiday and one is paid at Christmas.

 We know keeping track of all this might sound overwhelming—but it doesn’t have to be.
 A solution like Oyster eliminates the barriers for you.
 With Oyster, you can automate compliance across 180+ countries, easily managing HR and payroll—all in one, easy-to-use platform.